INFO490/assignments/hw5/hw5.markdown

 Now, returned from the `clean_statuses()` function is a list of nicely cleaned-up lowercase words.
 To create a tag cloud, we need the frequency of each word, because the size of each word in the tag cloud is determined by the frequency of the word.

 However, our third-party library _PyTagCloud_ needs a list of tuples of the form (word, frequency) in order to create a tag cloud.
 Thus, we will write a function named `get_counts()` to calculate the frequency of each word and return a list of tuple of the form (string, int).
-Using Pandas makes the job easy.
+Using Pandas makes the job easy, so

 - Create a [pandas.Series](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.Series.html) object from a list of a list of strings `words`.